Manny Pacquiao vs. Keith Thurman: Aftermath

 With the victory, Pacquiao also became the first boxer to become a recognized four-time welterweight champion, breaking his tie with Jack Britton and Emile Griffith.
-He also returned to the The Ring's list of top 10 pound for pound boxers for the first time since April 2016.
+He also returned to The Ring's list of top 10 pound for pound boxers for the first time since April 2016.

 Fight card

 Thurman warming up with trainer Dan Birmingham.

 Pacquiao warming up with trainer Freddie Roach.